SSAA Farmer Assist Assessment Target

 The principles of ethical hunting and shooting dictate that a shooter should make every effort to get as close as possible to the intended target and depending on circumstances, shoot from a stable supported position.
 A supported position involves using aids such as bipods and vehicle-mounted shooting rests, fence posts or natural objects such as trees, branches and ground-based objects.

 To display the necessary marksmanship skill level to participate in this program, SSAA members are required to shoot a five-shot group within the assessment zone of the SSAA Farmer Assist Assessment Target at a SSAA range.
+Members can use either a rimfire or centrefire rifle to complete the assessment.
 Once a member has successfully demonstrated the required marksmanship, a range officer from the range must sign-off the target.
 The signed target must be kept by the member and available for display to the farmer on request.

 - Rimfire assessment must be conducted at a minimum range of 50m.

 - Centrefire assessment must be conducted at a minimum range of 100m.